lywangj/Coding_Challenges/10 Longest Substring wo Repeating Characters/README.md

-# Longest Substring wo Repeating Characters
+# Longest Substring without Repeating Characters

 Allow user to input a string, which consists of English letters, digits, symbols and spaces.